CNA Staff, Nov 26, 2024 / 05:30 am

 A growing number of college students are combating anti-religious narratives on campus, according to Bennett, who noted that “some of the greatest contemporary threats to religious freedom are occurring in places where their voices are already influential.”

-“We are seeing a remarkable display of enthusiasm from a growing number of young people who want to counter some of the anti-faith narratives they hear on their campuses while also making positive contributions to the larger society,” Bennett.
+“We are seeing a remarkable display of enthusiasm from a growing number of young people who want to counter some of the anti-faith narratives they hear on their campuses while also making positive contributions to the larger society,” Bennett said.
 “It is exciting to work with students who are this passionate about defending the human dignity of all people.”

 The University Partnership Program implements RFI’s “First Principles” curriculum, which “explores the importance of religious freedom to human identity, human rights, and human flourishing,” Bennett noted.
-The program then implements “guided simulations led by scholars and public officials that explore real world scenarios in four global locations.”
+The program then implements “guided simulations led by scholars and public officials that explore real-world scenarios in four global locations.”

 After spending time in the partnership program on Feb.
 3, students attend the IRF Summit on Feb.
-4-5 as full participants, “with the opportunity to learn from and network with government officials and civil society leaders from around the world,” Bennet said.
+4–5 as full participants, “with the opportunity to learn from and network with government officials and civil society leaders from around the world,” Bennett said.

-Speakers include the leadership team at the RFI and IRF Summit, as well as scholars and activists in the religious freedom space and public officials in the U.S. and foreign governments, according to Bennett.
+Speakers include the leadership team at the RFI and IRF Summit as well as scholars and activists in the religious freedom space and public officials in the U.S. and foreign governments, according to Bennett.

 Peter Burns, IRF Summit executive director, explained that the IRF Summit was designed “to help the movement increase its impact in a noisy policy space that doesn’t often give attention to cases of persecution around the world.”